Asher Goodenough, History Subject Advisor

 Many of my students valued the comments of the actual examiners more than my own advice, even though we were saying the same things.
 I also found students really heeded comments from the report.
 For example:

 “Better responses weighed up responsibility and made informed and well supported judgements with detailed knowledge used to analyse the issues in the question.
 These answers were generally confident and assured in their approach and well-structured with a persistent line of reasoning and a wealth of support and evidence.
 Weaker responses provided descriptive and narrative accounts.”

 Using the examiners’ report you can take a similar approach when preparing your students for the coursework too.
 A huge variety of topics and questions worked really well this year, and it was really pleasing to see that teachers and students had come up with some fascinating topics that will really make students stand out in university applications.

-It is very important that the question allow students to access the full mark range, and most of the discussions we have had with teachers trying to sort out questions for their students are around whether historians have really debated the topic in question.
-(A level Examiners’ Report June 2017)
+It is very important that the question allows students to access the full mark range, and most of the discussions we have had with teachers trying to sort out questions for their students are around whether historians have really debated the topic in question.
+(A Level Examiners’ Report June 2017)

 In particular, it would be well worth getting your students to read the sections on AO2 and AO3 so they better understand the requirements for these assessment objectives.
 Comments such as:

 “Many candidates had obviously relished the opportunity to research in depth and there were many scholarly and critical answers which showed what was obviously genuinely wide reading.”
 (Y100 Principal Moderators’ Report).

 Hopefully these comments would reassure students that the approach they had taken was the correct one, but also the report could be used by your students as a handy guide to checking the quality of their own work, given the amount of teacher input that is allowed.